Apeirogon

 In geometry, an apeirogon (from Ancient Greek apeiron 'infinite, boundless' and gonia 'angle') or infinite polygon is a polygon with an infinite number of sides.
-Apeirogons are the two-dimensional case of infinite polytopes.
+Apeirogons are the rank 2 case of infinite polytopes.
 In some literature, the term "apeirogon" may refer only to the regular apeirogon, with an infinite dihedral group of symmetries.

 Definitions

-Classical constructive definition
+Geometric apeirogon

 Given a point A0 in a Euclidean space and a translation S, define the point Ai to be the point obtained from i applications of the translation S to A0, so Ai = Si(A0).
 The set of vertices Ai with i any integer, together with edges connecting adjacent vertices, is a sequence of equal-length segments of a line, and is called the regular apeirogon as defined by H. S. M. Coxeter.

 A regular apeirogon can be defined as a partition of the Euclidean line E1 into infinitely many equal-length segments.
 It generalizes the regular n-gon, which may be defined as a partition of the circle S1 into finitely many equal-length segments.